adamsitnik/performance/docs/regressions.md

 ![Not sure](img/regressions_notsure.png)

 Is such cases, you should estimate how important could be such a regression and decide whether you want to investigate it or not.
 You should always focus on the obvious regressions first, as they are very often caused by a problem that affects many other benchmarks.
-Fixing it might simply close few issues at once.
+Fixing one big regression might simply solve a few other reported issues at once.

 # Repro